Taking you on a voyage of discovery to the hidden delights of the Fal and Truro rivers

 The river divides at Malpas with the Tresillian River headingoff to the north east and the Truro River continuing South West as itrounds Victoria point on the northern bank.
 Care should be taken whenpassing Malpas to avoid the sandbank in the middle of the river.
 Oftenthe best water hugs the Northern bank then shifts midstream as you roundVictoria Point.
 Buoyage then increases as we head towards Truro.

 Thechannel winds its way upstream then narrows as it enters the canal likeLighterage Quay and Tidal Barrage with Truro Cathedral in thebackground.

 Chart point 8.
 Tidal Barrage with Truro Cathedral in the background.

-tides to protect the city, in which case a waiting pontoon is located
+TheTidal Barrage is usually open, it may be shut on exceptionally hightides to protect the city, in which case a waiting pontoon is locateddownstream of the barrage.

 Chart point 9.
 Truro visitor moorings and harbour office in front of the Cathedral.

 Therehas been a settlement in Truro since the 12th Century, and a busy portfor many years as a stannary town where tin was checked and stampedbefore being shipped out.
 Queen Victoria granted Truro city status by1877, it remains the only city in Cornwall today.